 were up against Argentina in the last 16 match, very much a grudge

 encounter.
-England had taken a 2-1 lead when a young Michael Owen scored
+England had taken a 2-1 lead after a young Michael Owen scored

 what was widely regarded as a wonder goal - but then Argentina equalised,